ACatfromUSTC/EPBoost/README.md

 ## **Usage**

 ### **FilePath**
-  When using EPBoost, the actual filepaths should be set properly.Take cell line NHEK as an example:<br>
+  When using EPBoost, the actual filepaths should be set properly.
+Take cell line NHEK as an example:<br>
   > **EPBoost**
   >> **dataset**
   >>> **EPBoost_Test.py** <br>